-Chris Norbury is the award-winning author of the mystery-suspense-thrillers Straight River and Castle Danger.
-The stories feature Matt Lanier, a southern Minnesota farm kid-turned professional musician whose middle-class world is turned upside down by a conspiracy of powerful, ambitious, violent men.
+Chris Norbury is the award-winning author of the mystery-suspense-thrillers Straight River, Castle Danger, and Dangerous Straits.
+The stories feature Matt Lanier, a southern Minnesota farm kid-turned professional musician.
+His middle-class world is turned upside down when he uncovers a conspiracy led by a group of powerful, ambitious, violent men.

 He grew up in the Twin Cities and earned a B.S. in Music Education at the University of Minnesota.
 He’s written for several websites as a freelance writer.
 His essays on wilderness canoeing have been published in the Boundary Waters Journal.

 Chris is a member of both the Twin Cities and national chapters of Sisters in Crime.
-He also belongs to the Alliance of Independent Authors (ALLi), and Support for Indie Authors (SIA).
-Chris is an advocate of independent bookstores and actively promotes the website indiebound.org whenever he can.
+He’s also a member of the Alliance of Independent Authors (ALLi).
+Chris advocates for independent bookstores and prefers to send his customers to indiebound.org to purchase books.